-3. LEASE or buy a car quiz question three: Can you maintain a car?
+3. Can you maintain a car?

 Therefore, a lot of people no longer commute to work.
-Are you of one of those?
+Are you one of those?
 If so, you may not be 100% sure it is necessary to own your car.

 If you are the type who would only drive a couple of miles a month, say less than 1000 miles a month, then there is no need to shell out money to finance a car.
 But if you think that you will be driving more, then buying might be right for you.

-5. LEASE or buy a car quiz question five: The whole pro-environment thing?
+5. The whole pro-environment thing?

 The maths is not that straightforward, but you get the point.
 Adding more cars is just less environmentally friendly.

 Buying a car is not like buying a house.
 The value doesn’t go up every year.
 The only way car depreciation can be helped is to trade it in for another model before the end of the loan period.
-Otherwise, all your money or at least a huge chunk of it, will go down the drain.
+Otherwise, all your money, or at least a huge chunk of it, will go down the drain.

 If you do not mind the depreciated value when you eventually want to sell, buying is definitely a good idea.
 But when you lease, you have to return the vehicle and not worry about its depreciated value.
-But then again, you paid the lease fee, so you have to have that in mind.
+But then again, you paid the lease fee, so you have to keep that in mind.

 You can go ahead and take the quiz below

-We have covered this above, but I’ll spell them out more here.
+We have covered this above, but I’ll spell it out more here.
 If you want to lease a car, here are some of the advantages and disadvantages of leasing vs. buying a car that you might want to consider.

-Pros of leasing a car:
+The pros of leasing a vehicle: